 to the extent not included in the foregoing, all proceeds of any and all of the foregoing collateral.

 Representations and Warranties.
 The Obligor hereby represents and warrants: (a) the Obligor has the full power and authority to execute, deliver and perform this Consent and to carry out the transactions contemplated hereby, (b) the execution and delivery of this Consent and the carrying out by the Obligor of the transactions contemplated hereby have been duly authorized by all requisite corporate action, and this Consent has been duly executed and delivered by the Obligor and constitutes the legal, valid and binding obligation of the Obligor, enforceable against it in accordance with the terms hereof, subject, as to enforceability of remedies, to limitations imposed by bankruptcy, insolvency, reorganization, moratorium or other similar laws relating to or affecting the enforcement of creditor’s rights generally and to general principles of equity, (c) all authorizations, consents, approvals or orders of, notices to or registrations, qualifications, declarations or filings with, any governmental authority, required for the execution, delivery and performance by the Obligor of this Consent or the carrying out by the Obligor of the transactions contemplated hereby, have been obtained and are in full force and effect, and (d) none of the execution, delivery, and performance by the Obligor of this Consent, the compliance with the terms and provisions hereof, and the carrying out of the transactions contemplated hereby, conflicts or will conflict with or result in a breach or violation of any of the terms, conditions, or provisions of any law, governmental rule or regulation or the charter documents, as amended, or by-laws, as amended, of the Obligor or any applicable order, writ, injunction, judgment or decree of any court or governmental authority against the Obligor or by which it or any of its properties is bound, or any loan agreement, indenture, mortgage, bond, note, resolution, contract or other agreement or instrument to which the Obligor is a party or by which it or any of its properties is bound, or constitutes or will constitute a default thereunder or will result in the imposition of any lien upon any of its properties.
-The Obligor further represents and warrants to the Agent that (i) there have been no written amendments or modifications of or supplements to the Assigned, and (ii) there are no proceedings pending or, to the best of the Obligor’s knowledge, threatened against or affecting the Obligor in any court or by or before any governmental authority or arbitration board or tribunal which could reasonably be expected to have a material adverse effect on the ability of the Obligor to perform its obligations under the Assigned Agreement or this Consent.
+The Obligor further represents and warrants to the Agent that (i) there have been no written amendments or modifications of or supplements to the Assigned Agreements, other than the assignments and documents described in the recitals hereto [since I haven’t been able to review the full history of this transaction, I need Enron to confirm that this statement is true to their knowledge], and (ii) there are no proceedings pending or, to the best of the Obligor’s knowledge, threatened against or affecting the Obligor in any court or by or before any governmental authority or arbitration board or tribunal which could reasonably be expected to have a material adverse effect on the ability of the Obligor to perform its obligations under the Assigned Agreement or this Consent.

 Covenants of the Obligor.
 The Obligor covenants and agrees as set forth below: